Coaching and mentoring are commonly used by businesses to enhance employee performance and facilitate smooth transitions into new roles.

 5. Mentoring is for holistic development, coaching is for measurable skill improvement

-Mentoring is great for tapping into the knowledge, experience and expertise of someone more senior than yourself.
-Asking them questions that bring out the lessons they’ve learned throughout their career provides tactic knowledge that is hard to get elsewhere.
+Mentoring is great for tapping into the knowledge, experience, and expertise of someone more senior than yourself.
+Asking them questions that bring out the lessons they’ve learned throughout their career provides tactical knowledge that is hard to get elsewhere.
 Tapping into that expertise is invaluable for fast-tracking your development.

 But what you’ll learn wasn’t fully clear before you started talking with your mentor.
 You had to listen as they replayed challenges or defining moments in their career closely.
 In the process, you can pick out valuable insights for your career.
 In this way, your development is more holistic and dispersed.
 Coaching is different.